NityaTomar23/Demad-forecasting-system/README.md

 | Calendar | `day_of_week`, `month`, `is_weekend` | Capture seasonality |
 | Business | `promotion`, `holiday` | External demand drivers |

-### Why LightGBM (Not Deep Learning)?
-Tree-based models outperform neural networks on tabular time-series data, are faster to train, and provide interpretable feature importances.
-This is the industry standard for demand forecasting at companies like Walmart and Amazon.

----

-## Interview Questions This Project Answers

-**Q: What is time-series forecasting?**
-> Predicting future values based on historical observations, respecting temporal ordering.

-**Q: How did you prevent data leakage?**
-> I split the dataset chronologically before feature engineering.
-All features only look backward.

-**Q: What are lag features?**
-> Previous values (e.g., sales 7 days ago) used as predictors for future values.

-**Q: How do you know your model is actually better?**
-> I compared it against a naive baseline.
-LightGBM improved RMSE by 31%.

-**Q: Why not use deep learning?**
-> Tree models work well with tabular time-series data and are easier to interpret.

----

 ## Tech Stack